Joseph Rodefer Decamp Biography | Oil Painting Reproductions

 11-5-1858 Cincinnati, USA - 2-11-1923 Boca Grande, USABack to Artist IndexView Artists Paintings

-Joseph Rodefer Decamp born in Cincinnati, Ohio, where he studied with Frank Duveneck.
-In the second half of the 1870s he went with Duveneck and fellow students to the Royal Academy of Munich.
-He then spent time in Florence, Italy, returning to Boston in 1883
+Joseph Rodefer Decamp studied with Frank Duveneck and in 1875 they went with Duveneck and other students to the Royal Academy of Munich.
+He then some spent time in Florence, Italy, returning to Boston in 1883.

 Art Movement: Tonalism